Karekare, New Zealand: History

 Karekare, along with the greater Waitākere Ranges area, was traditionally settled by the Te Kawerau ā Maki iwi.
 Karekare is one of the few locations where textiles created prior to European contact have been preserved.
 The ocean between Piha and the Pararaha Valley was traditionally known as Waikarekare, referring to the turbulent waters of the Tasman Sea.
-Over time, the name was shortened to Kakare and Karekare, and began to be used for the beach and the general area.
+Over time, the name was shortened to Kakare and Karekare, and was used for the beach and the general area.

 A traditional Te Kawerau ā Maki legend of the area involves three rocks found on the beach.
 According to the legend, Te Matua (the Watchman), the large headland of the beach, had two children during Te Ao Kohatu, the age where inanimate things of the world could walk.
 Te Matua's children would play at the beach, however one disobeyed their parent, and strayed too far away.
 When the age of Te Ao Kohatu ended, her two children were frozen in place: Te Tokapiri, the obedient child who remained close to their mother, and Te Tokapaoke, who stands at the southern end of Karekare, alone in the ocean.
 Te Tokapaoke became known as Paratahi Island.

 Karekare was a major settlement for Te Kawerau ā Maki in the Waitākere Ranges, known for its extensive kūmara (sweet potato) cultivations inland.
 Te Kawerau ā Maki rangatira Kowhatu-ki-te-uru, known for his abilities to create stone pā, settled at Karekare in the mid-18th century.
 Directly north-east of the beach, Kowhatu-ki-te-uru built a pā known as Te Kaka Whakaara ("The Kākā Parrot Standing Watch") on The Watchman (Te Matua), while the kāinga (village) near the pā was known as Te Marae o Mana, referring to Kowhatu-ki-te-uru's son Manaairangi.
 The cultivations were known as Māraroa ("The Great Gardens").
 Other significant pā in the area included one on Te Ahua Point, and one at Te Aoaho (above Karekare Falls).